wikimedia/abstract-wikipedia-data-science/README.md

 This project is Outreachy 21 task, more info can be found in [phabricator](https://phabricator.wikimedia.org/T263678).

+### Description

+This project aims to find Scibunto modules with similar functions on different Wikimedia's wikis.
+Highlighting such modules would allow storing them in more centralized manner, so the users wouldn't have to copy-paste them from one wiki to another, or "reinvent the wheel" trying to make a script with wanted functionality.

+For reaching this goal, first all the Scribunto modules should be fetched from all the wikis and stored in more centralized fashion, along with additional data for analysis.
+Then through comparing different data, such as titles, usages and source codes, we expect to distinguish modules, which can be made centralized for better.

 ### How to use

 *1. Create Wikimedia developer account and create a new tool in Toolforge.*